GlobalMilitary.net Open-source military intelligence Updated daily

 How does Eritrea's air force rank globally?

-Eritrea Air Force ranks #121 out of 161 air forces worldwide based on the Global Air Force Index, which measures overall air power capability considering fleet size and combat effectiveness.
+Eritrea Air Force ranks #118 out of 162 air forces worldwide based on the AIRS Index (Air Inventory Rating of Strength), which measures overall air power capability considering fleet size and combat effectiveness.

 How many combat aircraft does Eritrea operate?